 Let $\P$ be a unitary operad in $\mathsf{Top}$.
 The comonad $C=C_\P$ constructed in Section \ref{sec: Topological comonads} naturally gives rise to a category of coalgebras in $\mathsf{Top_*}$.
 The objects in this category are pointed spaces $X$ together with a coalgebra structure map $c:X\to C(X).$ We call the objects of this category $\P$-coalgebras.
-There is an equivalent way of defining a $\P$-coalgebra by using the coendomorphism operad that does not require the explicit construction of the comonad $C$.
+There is an equivalent way of defining a $\P$-coalgebra that does not require the explicit construction of the comonad $C$.
 In this alternative definition, the objects are pointed spaces $X$ together with an operad map $\P\to \CoEnd_X$, where $\CoEnd_X$ is the coendomorphism operad asssociated to the pointed space $X$.
-In this section, we present the alternative definition of $\P$-coalgebra in terms of coendomorphisms, and show that for unitary operads this is equivalent to the comonadic definition.
-The definition of $\P$-coalgebras in terms of the coendomorphism operad is much more intuitive and defines the coalgebra structure in terms of explicit cooperations, i.e. maps $X \rightarrow X^{\vee r}$.
+In this section, we present the alternative definition of $\P$-coalgebra in terms of coendomorphisms, and show that this is equivalent to the comonadic definition for unitary operads.
+The definition of $\P$-coalgebras in terms of the coendomorphism operad is much more intuitive, and defines the coalgebra structure in terms of explicit cooperations, i.e. maps $X \rightarrow X^{\vee r}$.
 On the other hand, the comonad definition has the benefit that it will be much easier to compare it to the $\Sigma^n \Omega^n$-comonad, making it more suitable for proving the approximation and recognition theorems later in this paper.

 We start by defining the category of $\P$-coalgebras using the comonad $C_\P$.